TheJesusFish/Retrotink-DV1-Profile-Repository/README.md

 The God's Chosen profile works fine in this setup.

 All profile adjustments are cataloged on [this Google Sheet](https://docs.google.com/spreadsheets/d/14QZWZwbQN1FVbOtnZs4nFk9UAn8rdIzWKm78_JN6css/edit?usp=sharing).
+It should be noted that manually cropped games may not match the resolution reported by the core - but they will match the content.

 ## Flavors
 ### Standard